SMLeaks/website/docs/developer-qna.md

                     a: 'Hopefully soon.
 Right now, we are waiting for a few things to be more presentable.
 We can, however, say that it will be a pretty exciting devblog.
 We will show underground digging for the first time!', },
                   {
-                    q: 'How come you’ve been so inactive on Twitter for the past 2 months?',
+                    q: "How come you've been so inactive on Twitter for the past 2 months?",
                     a: 'Usually when we go silent, it means that we are pretty busy with internal deadlines.
 But we will take it to heart and try to post more during these times.', },
                   {